brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 }
 ```

-A struct, that's what we need!
+A struct is what we need!
 Unfortunately PHP doesn't have structs.
 It has arrays and objects, and that's it.